Brenin1991/pikSix/README.md

 * Authorship and contributions

 ## Presentation
-__PikSix__ is a two-dimensional vector drawing program for graphic design.
+__PikSix__ is a two-dimensional drawing program for graphic design.
 With this you can create:
 __logos;
-conceptual arts;
 banners;
 covers for social networks;
 pixel art;__